flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 With it, you can debug FAPs as if they were a part of the main firmware — inspect variables, set breakpoints, step through the code, etc.

-If debugging session is active, firmware will trigger a breakpoint after loading a FAP it into memory, but before running any code from it.
+If debugging session is active, firmware will trigger a breakpoint after loading a FAP into memory, but before running any code from it.
 This allows you to set breakpoints in the FAP's code.
-Note that any breakpoints set before the FAP is loaded may need re-setting after the FAP is actually loaded, since before loading it debugger cannot know the exact address of the FAP's code.
+Note that any breakpoints set before the FAP is loaded may need re-setting after the FAP is actually loaded, since the debugger cannot know the exact address of the FAP's code before loading the FAP.

 ### Setting up debugging environment